-During radiation therapy, your skin and hair in the treatment area may change.
-This is normal.
+During radiation therapy, the skin and hair in the treatment area may change.

-- After 2 or 3 weeks, your skin may become pink or tanned.
+- After 2 to 3 weeks, your skin may become pink or tanned.
 Later in your treatment, your skin may become bright red or very dark.

 - Your skin may feel dry, itchy, and look flaky.

 - You may have a rash, especially in areas where your skin has been exposed to the sun.
 If this happens, tell your doctor or nurse.
 A rash can also be a sign of infection.

-- The skin in sensitive areas (such as behind your ear and near your collarbone) may blister, open, and peel.
+- The skin in sensitive areas (such as behind your ear and near your collarbone) may blister, open, or peel.
 If this happens, tell your doctor or nurse.

 - You may lose some or all of the hair in the treatment area.
-The hair will usually grow back 3 to 6 months after your treatment is completed.
+The hair will usually grow back 3 to 6 months after you finish treatment.

-Your skin will gradually heal after your treatment is completed, but this often takes 3 to 4 weeks.
-Sometimes, skin reactions get worse during the week after treatment is completed.
+Your skin will gradually heal after you finish treatment, but this often takes 3 to 4 weeks.
+Sometimes, skin reactions get worse during the week after you finish treatment.
 If this happens, call your doctor or nurse.

 Your nurse will apply special dressings (bandages) or creams, if needed.
 They will also teach you how to care for your skin.
-You should also follow the guidelines below to care for your skin during treatment.
+Start following the guidelines below when you start treatment.
 Keep following them until your skin gets better.
-These guidelines refer only to the skin in the area being treated with radiation.
+These guidelines refer only to the skin in the treatment area.

 Keep your skin clean

-- Bathe or shower daily using warm water and a mild, unscented soap, such as Neutrogena®, Dove®, baby soap, Basis®, or Cetaphil®.
+- Bathe or shower every day.
+Use warm water and a mild, unscented soap (such as Neutrogena®, Dove®, baby soap, Basis®, or Cetaphil®).
 Rinse your skin well and pat it dry with a soft towel.

-- When washing, be gentle with your skin in the treatment area.
+- When washing, be gentle with the skin in the treatment area.
 Don’t use a washcloth, scrubbing cloth, or brush.

 - The tattoo marks you got before your treatment are permanent and won’t wash off.
 You may get other markings during treatment, such as an outline of the treatment area with a purple felt-tipped marker.
 You can remove these markings with mineral oil when your radiation therapists say it’s okay.